psychemedia/pentrich-uprising/tellings/rebellion-and-retribution.md

 Fifteen minutes later, Cartwright heard his dog barking an alarm.
 One of the soldiers went to sound an alarm bell, but the bell rope broke.

+May 11th, 1812, PM, Spencer Perceval is assassinated

 ## Part Two — Retribution